andy820621/Algorithms-Data-Structures/Sorting Algorithms/README.md

 ## 5. Heap Sort

 - Heap sort uses **Max Heap** to sort.
-- In order to understand our next sorting algorithm, Heap Sort, you must first understand what a "max heap" is.
+- In order to understand our next sorting algorithm, Heap Sort, you must first understand what a "**Max Heap**" is.
 Also, we need to know how max heap algorithm works.
 - See the [Code](/Sorting%20Algorithms/5_Heap%20Sort/heapSort.js)

 <img src="https://www.geeksforgeeks.org/wp-content/uploads/MinHeapAndMaxHeap.png" alt="Heap Data Structure" width="70%" />